khaleej-vacc/documentation-site/docs/Temporary I CTL2025/Controller Briefings/OBBB FIR.md

 | OBBB_E_CTR        | East Lower             | 132.850                |

 ### Bahrain Central
 OBBB_1_CTR is used as the primary bandbox position in the OBBB FIR, when subsectors are offline.
-It also serves as the Central Super sector..
+It also serves as the Central Super sector.

 Callsigns: